VityaSchel/destream-api/README.md

 #### async getTips(tokens, offset, limit, sinceDate)

 Gets latest tips.
-Tokens is an object: { token_type: 'string', access_token: 'string' }; Everything else is optional: offset and limit are Numbers; sinceDate is Date object
+Tokens is an object: `{ token_type: 'string', access_token: 'string' }`; Everything else is optional: offset and limit are Numbers; sinceDate is Date object

+If Access Token expired or incorrect, will throw DeStreamAPI.AccessTokenIncorrect exception for 401 http status with API response included in `apiResponse` property in it.

 Example usage: